lineageos4microg/docker-lineage-cicd/README.md

 A 'clean' flash is when the data partition is wiped and/or formatted before the ROM is installed.
 This will remove all user-installed apps and data.
 It is sometimes referred to as a 'fresh installation'.

 A 'dirty flash' is when the data partition ***is not*** wiped and/or formatted before the ROM is installed.
-Normally this will result in all user-installed apps and data still being present after the intallation.
+Normally this will result in all user-installed apps and data still being present after the installation.

 Newer versions of the LineageOS for MicroG ROM can usually be 'dirty flashed' over older versions ***with the same Android version***.